chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 >parmed.py -i details_parmed.in > atom_list.out

-You will see that in atom_list.out the N31 atom index values corresponds to those in ref_COM_file.RST
+You can check that in atom_list.out the N31 atom index values corresponds to those in ref_COM_file.RST

 Please go through the AMBER manual so that you know what each line in the ref_COM_file.RST means.
 Important flags are:
 >rk2=2.5    *restraint force constant*